MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/priority-based-throttling.md

 [!include [banner](../includes/banner.md)]

-> [!Note]
+> [!NOTE]
-> Priority-based throttling is enabled by default starting in platform update for Dynamics 365 Fincance 10.0.19.
-To learn about how you can ready your environment prior to updating to 10.0.19, see [FAQ document](throttling-faq.md).
+> Priority-based throttling is enabled by default starting in Dynamics 365 Finance version 10.0.19.
+To learn about how you can prepare your environment prior to updating to  version 10.0.19, see [FAQ document](throttling-faq.md).
 To test this capability, configure the integration priorities on the **Throttling priority mapping** page.

-Priority-based throttling introduces service protection settings that prevent the over-utilization of resources to preserve the system's responsiveness and ensure consistent availability and performance for environments running Dynamics 365 Finance and Operations apps.
+Priority-based throttling introduces service protection settings that prevent the over-utilization of resources to preserve the system's responsiveness and ensure consistent availability and performance for environments running Finance and Operations apps.

 You have the ability to set relative priority for the OData and custom service-based integrations, depending on your business-critical need for these integrations.
 The throttling manager will then honor these priorities set for these requests.

-- For OData and custom service requests, a 429 error "Too many requests", will be sent when system health and performance are affected.
+- For OData and custom service requests, an error which states "Too many requests" will be sent when system health and performance are affected.
 - You can query throttling events on the **Lifecycle Services Monitoring** page.

 The **Throttling Priority Mapping** page is used to assign priorities for integrations so that priorities can be honored when requests are throttled.